rkdarst/scicomp/tut/debugging/debugging.rst

 You wish that you could:

 - Run the entire program up until a point in the function.
-- **Stop** and give you an interactive shell with all of the local function variables.
+- **Stop** and get an interactive shell with all of the local function variables.
-- You can play with the variables in the function yourself, observing the output until you get the code you actually need.
+- Play with the variables in the function yourself, observing the results until you figure out the correct code.
 - Copy that code back into the file at the right place.

 Example: